iconify/website/README.md

 Heading properties:

 - title.
 Page title that is used in `<title>` tag in HTML.
 This is a mandatory property.
 - replacements.
 This is used to dynamically replace strings in output.
-For example, to make sure latest version of project is always the same in all documents without updating every document.
+For example, to make sure the latest version of the project is always the same in all documents without updating every document.
 See "Replacements" section below.
 - types, functions, classes.
 Links to types, functions and classes that are used in documents.

 ### Inline code